M0JXD/axeii_loader_native/README.md

 The unit type (-t option) does not autodetect, and transfers may fail if it's incorrect.

 === Options ===
--d <device>      The device string as appropriate for the backend. e.g. "hw:2,0" on ALSA and "/dev/umidi0.0" on OSS.
+-d <device>      The device string as appropriate for the backend, e.g. "hw:2,0" on ALSA and "/dev/umidi0.0" on OSS.
 -i <file name>   Set send mode with given input file (whether it's a preset or IR will be autodetected).
 -o <file name>   Override the provided file name for receive mode.
 -m               Set to get IRs in receive mode (ignored for send mode).